Very few decisions during your time on this earth actually change the trajectory of your life.

 Though truly momentous crossroads are rare, we can make decisions every day that can change the course of our lives for the better in small increments.
 This is true in relationships, our careers, and especially money.

 OK, so maybe “life-altering” is a little sensationalized if you’re looking for a quick fix to your problems.
-But starting to make these ten money moves today will help you step off the treadmill and build a foundation on which you can improve your finances and begin to grow wealth.
+But if you start making some of these ten money moves today, you can step off the treadmill and build a foundation on which you can improve your finances and begin to grow wealth.

 10 Life-Altering Money Moves